MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

 ### Command Design Pattern

-This project utilizes the Command design pattern in many places.
+This project utilizes the Command design pattern in many places to enhance modularity and flexibility.
 All the operation functions utilize the command class.
 Example below is from the Add Command Code.

 ![image](https://github.com/user-attachments/assets/b1df4678-897d-4b6c-9655-86b784f0e3d6)

 ### Factory Design Pattern

-Loading of plugins from plugin directories and creates instances of their classes without specifying their concrete class.
+This pattern allows for greater flexibility and decoupling by delegating the creation logic to a separate method and facilitating easy modifications to the instantiation process without affecting the client code.Loading of plugins from plugin directories and creates instances of their classes without specifying their concrete class.
 Example is shown below.

 ![image](https://github.com/user-attachments/assets/0bcde930-6867-4523-b855-3b3899cb5886)